17 best books about whistleblowers

 The book captures the story mid-flight, so the ending had to wait.
 Assange spent about five years in HM Prison Belmarsh.
 Before that, he spent seven years holed up in the Ecuadorian embassy in London.
 He was released on 24 June 2024 and flown to Saipan in the Northern Mariana Islands.
 There he pleaded guilty to a single count under the Espionage Act, for conspiring to obtain and disclose classified national-defence information.
 Judge Ramona V. Manglona sentenced him to time served: 62 months.
 He arrived in Australia a free man on 26 June 2024, ending a 12-year legal fight.

-Stain-Resistant, Nonstick, Waterproof, and Lethal: The Hidden Dangers of C8 - Callie Lyons
+Stain-Resistant, Nonstick, Waterproof, and Lethal - Callie Lyons

-Stain-Resistant, Nonstick, Waterproof, and Lethal: The Hidden Dangers of C8 - Callie Lyons
+Stain-Resistant, Nonstick, Waterproof, and Lethal - Callie Lyons

 The book tells the story of C8 - a chemical compound made by DuPont.
 C8 is used in many stain-resistant everyday products.
 Still, the Environmental Protection Agency (EPA) has labeled it a likely carcinogen and linked it to a range of health problems.